borkdude/clj-kondo-configurator/README.md

 ## Why

-Merging configurations may come in handy when you have one configuration with settings you always want to apply on every project linted with clj-kondo and you want to merge it with the existing one or just populate the initial one.
+Merging clj-kondo configurations may come in handy when you have a configuration template that you always want to apply on every project and you want to merge it with the existing one.

 ## Installation